 2. Combine all ingredients into a large mixing bowl and stir completely while listening to this mantra.
 Remember that this is a meditative process.

 3. Once the ingredients are completely mixed, pour the mix into the greased brownie pan.

 4. Bake at 350° F for 20 minutes.

 5. Remove the pan from the oven and let cool for 15 to 20 minutes.
 Practice the art of patience.

 6. Tweet it before you eat it!
-Tag me at @GabbyBernstein on Instagram & Twitter with your photos.
-I will regram the pics that make my mouth water!
+Tag me at @GabbyBernstein on Instagram and Twitter with your photos.

 7. Share them with your sugar-free running buddy!

-Join me for Finally Full: A Workshop on Spirituality and Food.
-You can participate in this 100% online course from anywhere via HD video or audio download.
-In the course, I talk about food addiction and body image issues and guide you to create a healthy spiritual relationship to food.
-I also share the wisdom I gained from my own spiritual recovery around food addiction.
+In my digital course called Finally Full, I talk about food addiction and body image issues.
+I guide you to create a healthy spiritual relationship to food and share the wisdom I gained from my own spiritual recovery around food addiction.